wp-plugins/nextgen-facebook/readme.txt

 == Upgrade Notice ==

 = Version 3.5.1 =
-Improved code to determine WP author URL
+Improved code to determine WP author index URL, added list of NGFB and WP constants

 = Version 3.5 =
 Added reading of accurate width and height for NGG cached images, a caching feature for social button images and javascript (disabled by default), Facebook button changed from XFBML to HTML5.